mickolaine/mosstack/README.txt

 I have a Canon EOS 1100D and I've used that to do all the testings.
 Most likely everything with the same Bayer filter pattern works.

-List of tested Camera Model IDs (as printed by exiftool)
+List of tested Camera Model IDs
  - EOS Rebel T3 / 1100D / Kiss X50
+ - Canon 450D

 List of tested Bayer filter patterns (as printed by dcraw -i -v)
  - RGGBRGGBRGGBRGGB